 You might worry about how affordable it will be.
+That’s fine.
+Ideally, the amount you decide to save should feel slightly uncomfortable to begin with.
 But your spending will soon adjust and you’ll get used to it.
 Within a few months, you’ll barely even notice.

 The next step is to ‘level up’ your automatic payments.
 If you get a pay rise, nudge your savings upwards a bit.
 If you manage to repay some debt, increase your savings by the amount you were repaying towards that debt.
 Regular increases in the amount you save can have a massive impact over the long term.

-Over time, you can think more about where the money goes – savings accounts, stocks and shares ISAs, pension plans.
-All have their pros and cons, but the main thing first of all, is to develop the behaviour of saving on an automatic basis.
+Over time, you can think more about where the money goes.
+So once your savings habit is up and running, you can think more about finding a better home for your money.
+Savings accounts, stocks and shares ISAs, pension plans all have their pros and cons.
+But the main thing first of all, is to develop the behaviour of saving on an automatic basis.

-If you’ve never heard of this ‘Pay Yourself First’ concept before, just Google it!
+If you’ve never heard of this ‘Pay Yourself First’ concept before, you can read more in my blog about it here.
+Or just Google it!
 It’s not new and it’s definitely not my idea – it’s just that most people don’t do it.

-If you’d like to read more about this, “The Automatic Millionnaire” by American finance author David Bach is a good place to start.
+If you’d really like to get stuck into the detail, read “The Automatic Millionnaire” by American finance author David Bach.

 There’s no magic way to wealth and even if there were, many would struggle to hold on to their new-found riches.
 You don’t need to research too deeply to find stories of lottery winners that end up penniless after a few years.